Stop Adding Layers To Client Communication

 With my original goal in mind, I created a Trello or Asana style portal where each client had their own private space on the back-end of the Predi Designs website to submit requests, comment, direct message, and track status, while I saw a master board with every task color coded by client.
 I hired developers, hosted it on my server, and we shipped a clean version with to do, doing, awaiting feedback, and done.
 The tool worked, privacy was solid, and the interface was clear.
 Then adoption stalled.
 Clients did not want to pause their day, remember a password, and move through a form just to say, “Can you make this one change?”

-We tried lowering friction by shortening forms, sending direct links, and writing quick start guides.
+We tried lowering slowdown by shortening forms, sending direct links, and writing quick start guides.
 I even created a tutorial video that walked through all the features the system could provide.
 A few teams tested it for a week, then drifted back to email because that is where their conversations already lived.
 The reality was simple.
 Opening a portal felt like extra work, even when the portal was designed for ease of use.
 That was the moment I committed to a rule that still guides our process on How It Works, bend the system to the client, not the client to the system.
 The code was sound, the idea was tidy, and the verdict from real users was, “No thank you”.

 • Make it easy to ask for help